All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This test contains 10 questions which are each ranked 1-4 in terms of severity.

-Questions 1 to 3 cover alcohol intake, questions 4 to 6 concern alcohol dependency, and questions 7 to 10 assess consequences.
+Questions 1 to 3 cover alcohol intake, questions 4 to 6 concern physical dependence, and questions 7 to 10 assess consequences.

 The higher an individual ranks, the more likely they are to be dependent on alcohol.